Candijay: Geography

-The municipality of Candijay is located on the eastern side of Bohol, 97 km from Tagbilaran, a two-hour ride away.
+Candijay is located on the eastern side of Bohol, 97 km from Tagbilaran.
 The town has a land area of 8687 ha.

 The town faces Cogtong Bay which has the most diverse mangrove ecosystem in Bohol.
 The bay is home to 32 of the Philippines' 47 species of mangroves and associates.
 Yet due to illegal fishing and mismanagement of the mangroves, the mangroves and marine life in the area dwindled.
 To rectify the damage done, the municipal government is now engaged in a coastal resource management program: the planting of mangroves, though the control and eventual abolition of illegal fishing has yet to be addressed.